 - The due date of the training program

-Once the employees receive your welcome email, they would start attending to their training content.
-If the retraining involves in person seminars, more employees may turn out well-prepared for the scheduled activity.
-If it’s a computer-based training, you can have employees attend to the content during night-shifts as well.
+Once the employees receive your welcome email, they will start attending to their training content.
+If the retraining involves in-person seminars, more employees may turn out well-prepared for the scheduled activity.
+If it’s computer-based training, you can have employees attend to the content during night shifts as well.

 Now that the retraining is in full swing, you should begin monitoring the program.
-Focus your attention towards two pieces of data –
+Focus your attention on two pieces of data –

 - Report of group performance, and

 Use this data to send nagging emails to users who are way behind others.
 This information would also allow you to contact their shift supervisors if necessary.
 Or, you could involve their manager in the training effort.
 This can easily be achieved by forwarding the non-compliance report of their team members to them.

 Such reports can really come in handy.
 For one thing, they help supervisors reschedule jobs so that an employee can be sent for training.
 And second, they let you keep a quick tab on training ongoing across the organization.
 Besides, by creating a new training group for the retraining program, you’d have two sets of records to present to your auditor –

 - Records to prove that employees attended their yearly training program